alanwmy00/PersonalizedBookSearch/README.md

 We do not have any user interaction data so this is not applicable to our project; yet adding such a feature in the future would significantly improve user experience.

-### 8.2 Optimization - Research into New Algorithms for Book Search
+### 8.2 Optimization: Research into New Algorithms for Book Search

 Currently, one problem with our model is that it calculates the sentence similarity score between the query text and every single book title; with encoding and large-scale calculations, the transformer is infamously slow: it takes around 40 seconds for one query search on my 2019 8-GB RAM laptop (yes I know I should get a new one :sweat_smile:).